rachelpopa/pi-naut/docs/how-to-use.md

 }
 ```

-__Note:__ The `StateList` is a utility provided to make it easier to persist the state of a list and is not required to use.
+__Note:__ The `StateList` is a utility provided in this project to make it easier to persist the state of a list and is optional to use.
 It is a list with a pre-instantiated `StateIterator` that allows you to iterate through your state (previous, current, and next) and still returns the origin list.

 __Warning:__ If a layout uses multiple stateful services you must pass the name of that layout to all the refresh events or your layout may not be refreshed when you expect!

+#### Display Components

+`DisplayComponents` can be injected into layouts and used to buffer components to the display.
+When implementing a component you can pass it data and use the `SSD1306` methods to create your component.
+It provides a way to:

+* Display text
+* Draw primitive lines and shapes
+* Set individual pixels or buffer entire pixel arrays
+* Scroll horizontally or vertically
+* Flip the display horizontally or vertically

-#### Comprehensive Instructions
+### Comprehensive Instructions

-##### Pin Configuration
+#### Pin Configuration

 You can define which pins are connected to each I/O in the [PinConfiguration](src/main/java/pi/naut/gpio/config/PinConfiguration.java).
 Each pin is instantiated in a static map and referred to by a logical name that describes the pin.